equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 are calling for [splitting Rails into Bounded Context via Rails Engine](https://medium.com/@dan_manges/the-modular-monolith-rails-architecture-fb1023826fc4)

-> basically you create own Rails Engine `lesson_planning` and another
+> basically you create own Rails Engine `classroom` and another
-> engine `work_interactions`.
+> engine `public_board`.
 That means controllers and models are in
 > their own Rails engine

 Some are calling for [event architecture](https://www.youtube.com/watch?v=STKCRSUsyP0) to achive